Hormones and Weight Loss: Understanding How They Affect Each Other - A Comprehensive Guide

 A Note On Testing

-There are several different ways to test hormones, but we will speak on blood draw vs saliva measurements.
+There are several different ways to test hormonal factors, but we will speak on blood draw vs saliva measurements.

 Blood is an accurate representation of your blood chemistry right now.
 It is heavily skewed by lifestyle factors like sexual activity, exercise, stress and work/life balance.